 Take a Jeep or Driving Tour

 In the winter there aren’t as near as many outdoor activities open or available.
-This mostly pertains to water activities, with a few exceptions.
-There are some tour options available in the winter, and I found it easy to book a tour.
+Most of the boat cruises and water related activities aren’t running, but there are some land tours available in the winter.
 We booked a jeep safari tour ahead of time and saw all of the island of Malta in a day.

 We also had the added perk of this being an off-road safari so we went down many bumpy dirt roads and hills.
 Our guide was having a great time, and truthfully it was really fun bouncing around in the back seat.